Identification

 Safe handling precautions, storage conditions, and workplace requirements

 Wear personal protective equipment/face protection.
 Keep away from open flames, hot surfaces and sources of ignition.
+Use spark-proof tools and explosion-proof equipment.
+Use only non-sparking tools.
 Take precautionary measures against static discharges.
 Do not get in eyes, on skin, or on clothing.
 Do not breathe mist/vapors/spray.
+To avoid ignition of vapors by static electricity discharge, all metal parts of the equipment must be grounded.

 Keep away from heat, sparks and flame.
 Flammables area.
 Keep container tightly closed in a dry and well-ventilated place.